Domestic violence in Pakistan

 Domestic violence in Pakistan is an endemic social and public health problem.
+Over 2,000 cases of domestic violence, 500 cases of honor killings, and 5,000 cases of rape were reported across Pakistan in 2024.
+Conviction rates were below 2 percent.
 According to a study carried out in 2009 by Human Rights Watch, 10-20% of women in Pakistan have suffered some form of abuse.
 Women have reported attacks ranging from physical to psychological and sexual abuse from intimate partners.
 A survey carried out by the Thomson Reuters Foundation ranked Pakistan as the sixth most dangerous country for women while India ranked 1st as the most dangerous country for women.
 Given the very few women's shelters in the country, victims have limited ability to escape from violent situations.

 One of the main reasons why domestic violence is so prevalent in Pakistan is the deeply entrenched patriarchal norms that exist in the country.
 These norms place men in positions of power and authority over women and children, and they can make it difficult for women to assert their rights and seek help.
 In addition, the legal framework around domestic violence in Pakistan is weak, and the government has been criticized for not doing enough to protect women and children from abuse.